superchris/codemash-2024/index.md

 ```
 ---

+# So that's cool but I want more control!
+- I want to control the HTML that renders my comments
+- What if I could creat the template to render the comments?
+- What if I didn't have to make a custom element to do it?

+---

+# What do we need?
+- We've had the `template` element
+- We haven't had a way to add dynamic bits
+- W3C specs that aim to solve this
+  - Template instantiation
+  - DOM Parts

+---

+# No the specs are not final but...
+- Multiple polyfill implementations exist
+- They are largely interoperable

+---

+# Introducing `<live-template>`
+- Connects a template to a Livestate
+- Renders state
+- Dispatches events
+- Repeat...

+---

+# Comments with a <live-template>

+---

+# An interesting aside..
+- We don't need a build tool
+- import maps are :fire:
+- let your browser resolve and fetch dependencies
+- jspm makes it ridonkulously easy

+---

+# Let's see!

+---

 # Other implementations
 - Phoenix LiveView
  - the original
  - Elixir on client and server
- - Lots of JS to make it work, but you don't have to touch it :)
+ - Lots of JS to make it work, but you (usually) don't have to touch it :)

 ---
 # LiveView client